Mahoma Mwakipunda Mwaungulu: Early life and education

+He attended the Aggrey Memorial School, located in Bunnamwaya, north of Lake Victoria near Kampala, the capital of Uganda, and over 1,500 kilometers from his home district of Karonga.
+During his time at Aggrey Memorial School, approximately half of the students were from other East and Central African countries.
+However, the school's location was afflicted by tropical diseases, and Mwaungulu contracted malaria and dysentery from contaminated water, necessitating his return to Nyasaland in 1951.

 Mwaungulu became politically active in his student days in Africa.
 He was imprisoned for a year for being part of a resistance movement in Southern Rhodesia, (now Zimbabwe).
 As a member of the Youth League of the Nyasaland African Congress, he received a recommendation to study in Ghana, and he subsequently crossed the continent on foot from Tanzania to Ghana to meet Kwame Nkrumah and George Padmore.
+Supported by the Convention People's Party, Mwaungulu attended Accra Academy, a boys' boarding school providing secondary education and assistance to financially needy students.
+During his time in Ghana, Mwaungulu developed an appreciation for his European bourgeois education blended with by a distinctly political and African perspective.
+This dual influence was due to his involvement in the National Association of Socialist Students' Organisation, aligned with the then Ghanaian President Kwame Nkrumah.
 He received a stipend to study in the German Democratic Republic, and from 1960 to 1964 he studied economics at Leipzig, at the Karl Marx University.
 As a student, he remained engaged in African politics and headed the African student party.
 Shortly after finishing his exams and before leaving to the newly independent Malawi, a racist assault was committed on him by three German students.
 It is documented in a German publication on migration in the GDR.

 Political activity in Africa

 After completing his education, he was invited to return to Malawi to work as an economist for the Hastings Banda government.
 During this time, he was active in the Pan African liberation fight against colonialism.
 He met Che Guevara during his venture in the Democratic Republic of the Congo.
 As a result of the Malawian cabinet crisis which turned Malawi into a dictatorship, he was later placed under house arrest and the Banda regime planned his murder, but he was able to escape to Tanzania with the aid of friends, and later returned to the East Germany where he settled in 1967.